aclark4life/setup-linux/README.md

 ## Python

-Third, install Python via pipx dependency then use pipx to install dotfiles and checkoutmanager.
+Third, install Python with Homebrew via pipx dependency and use pipx to install dotfiles and checkoutmanager.

 ```console
 brew install pipx